LaunchCodeEducation/data-analysis-wiki/How-Programs-Work.md

 # How Programs Work

-There are no exercises or studio for this chapter in particular, howeverw, there will be associated exercises and studio for this lesson from chapters 8 and 9.
+There are no exercises or studio for this chapter in particular, however, there will be associated exercises and studio for this lesson from chapters 8 and 9.

 ## In the prep work for this class, the students learned: